2000bera/Excel_tutorial/README.md

 ## 🛠️ Core Skills & Data Analysis Techniques

-This section outlines my expertise in the complete data lifecycle, from initial collection to advanced analysis and reporting.
+This section outlines my expertise in the complete data lifecycle, from initial collection to analysis and reporting.

 ## End-to-End Data Workflow